 Manage GCP Dataproc Cluster IAM Permissions

-The gcp:dataproc/clusterIAMBinding:ClusterIAMBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Dataproc clusters.
-This guide focuses on two capabilities: authoritative role assignment with ClusterIAMBinding and non-authoritative member addition with ClusterIAMMember.
+The gcp:dataproc/clusterIAMBinding:ClusterIAMBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Dataproc clusters, controlling which identities can access cluster resources.
+This guide focuses on two capabilities: authoritative role binding with ClusterIAMBinding and non-authoritative member addition with ClusterIAMMember.

-These resources reference existing Dataproc clusters and use the provider’s default project and region unless explicitly specified.
+These resources reference existing Dataproc clusters and use the provider’s default project and region unless specified.
 The examples are intentionally small.
-Combine them with your own cluster references and project configuration.
+Combine them with your own cluster infrastructure and identity management strategy.

-Teams managing cluster access often need to assign a specific role to multiple users or service accounts, replacing any previous members for that role.
+Teams managing cluster access often need to grant a specific role to multiple users or service accounts at once.

 import * as pulumi from "@pulumi/pulumi";